RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Syntax: `hls_path path`
 Context: rtmp, server, application

 Sets HLS playlist and fragment directory.
-This directory should exist before NGINX starts.
+If the directory does not exist it will be created.

 #### hls_fragment
 Syntax: `hls_fragment time`